 Things You'll Need

-- Empty paper towel or toilet paper roll
+Empty paper towel roll or two empty toilet paper rolls

 Decide where you want to put the slot-shaped opening.
 The slot could be on the top of the smaller box, the "head," or on the larger box where the robot's "chest" will be.
 Use scissors or a box cutter to make the cut.
 This is where kids will put their Valentine's Day cards.

 Glue the smaller box on top of the larger box.
 Now the head and body are attached.

 Attach the metal paper fasteners wherever you'd like.
 These will be the "bolts" on the robot.
 I added four on each side of the robot's face, and six down the front of the larger box, all in a row.
 You can also choose to put a row of bolts down the center of the body to look like shirt buttons.